-Qualifications and competencies \Box Does the person have appropriate qualification(s)?
-(Engineering, science, environmental or relevant trade certificate.) \square Is the person a member of a prescribed professional organisation?
-(That is, one that requires an entrance exam, minimum qualification and/or ongoing professional development.) ☐ Documented experience working on UPSS activities $\hfill\square$ Knowledge of the Protection of Environment (Underground Petroleum Storage Systems) Regulation 2019 \square Knowledge of the Protection of the Environment Operations Act 1997 ☐ Understanding of the requirements of AS 4897-2008 \square Familiarity with relevant industry standards, policies, requirements, guidelines and codes of practice
+Qualifications and competencies \square Do they have appropriate qualification/s?
+(Engineering, science, environmental or relevant trade certificate.) ☐ Are they a member of a prescribed professional organisation?
+(That is, one that requires an entrance exam, minimum qualification and/or ongoing professional development.) ☐ Documented experience working on UPSS activities ☐ Knowledge of the Protection of Environment (Underground Petroleum Storage Systems) Regulation 2019 ☐ Knowledge of the Protection of the Environment Operations Act 1997 ☐ Understanding of the requirements of AS 4897-2008 \square Familiarity with relevant industry standards, policies, requirements, guidelines and codes of practice